• Skip to main content

 • Pre-heat oven to 335°F (170°C) (fan forced).

-• Heavily grease and line an 8 inch square or round cake tin with butter or margarine, then line with foil, then baking paper, allowing plenty of over hang.
+• Heavily grease and line an 8 inch square or round cake tin with butter or margarine, then line with foil, then baking paper, allowing plenty of overhang.

 • Bake in the oven for one hour.
 The cake will be cooked when its starting to go a lovely golden brown color on top and a skewer will come out clean when inserted.